 (a) Contractor Submittals and Substitutions.
 The design firm shall ensure that contractor equipment submittals, requests for substitutions and change orders adhere to the ECM design intent.
-If requested, the Oregon Office of Energy will be available to review such documents.
+The design firm must send any substitutions or submittals that differ from the ECM design intent to the Oregon Department of Energy for review.